Boscombe: Boscombe Pier

 A pier was proposed in 1884 as a visitor attraction.
+The pier was authorised by the Boscombe Pier Order 1887, confirmed by the Pier and Harbour Order Confirmation (No. 2) Act 1887 (50 & 51 Vict. c. clviii).
 In September 1888 the contract for its building was awarded for £3,813, and for making the pier approach £938.
 The pier was 200 yd long, and built in spans of 13 yd each with a continuous wrought iron girder frame, which carried timber decking 11 yd wide.
 The pier head was 40 yd long and 13 yd wide, with a landing stage on each side, at which excursion steamers could call.
 At the entrance were two toll houses with turnstiles.
 The architect for the pier construction was James Stuart Campbell McEwan-Brown (1870–1949).
 His family were originally from Kintyre, Argyll and were closely connected to the Duke of Argyll.
 It is no surprise therefore, that it was opened with considerable ceremony on 29 July 1889 by the Duke of Argyll.

 The pier head was not added until 1926, and like most piers it was partially demolished during World War II to combat the threat of invasion.
 The pier remained derelict for a number of years and was only fully reopened in 1962.
 The borough architect, John Burton, designed the modernist 1950s style entrance building.
 This building was Grade II listed in 2004, The heritage minister said:

 "The Neck Building at Boscombe Pier is a rarity amongst municipal entertainment structures of the period.
 It was designed with real conviction and flair.
 The vivacity of this structure clearly illustrates the revitalisation of the British Seaside Resort in the 1950s."